 Grand Rapids is Michigan’s second largest city and growing.
 As the area grows and local economy booms, more residents walk to work or school, increasing the flow of people on sidewalks and using crosswalks.
 Motorist crashes with pedestrians are rising.

 In the early evening of Tuesday, December 23, 2014, a 20-year-old woman driving an SUV struck a 16-year-old boy crossing Fuller Avenue NE at Sweet Street in a marked, well-lit crosswalk.
 The driver never saw the boy before the left-front SUV bumper hit and launched him 85 feet away into the oncoming lane.
 The teenage pedestrian, Jacob Rodgers, lived in the neighborhood and was walking home from a friend’s house.
 He used the crosswalk at least twice a day going to and from school.

 Sadly, Jacob sustained a traumatic disabling brain injury in the crash putting him into a coma for months.
-He continues intensive recovery as an impatient at Mary Free Bed Rehabilitation Hospital in Grand Rapids.
+He continues intensive recovery as an inpatient at Mary Free Bed Rehabilitation Hospital in Grand Rapids.

 The SUV-Pedestrian Accident Scene on December 23, 2014

 Days after the horrible accident, Jacob’s family hired the Buchanan Firm team to investigate the motor vehicle–pedestrian collision and represent him in the legal claim, called a “third-party claim” under the Michigan No-Fault Act.
 A pedestrian who sustains permanent disfigurement, severe injury, or death may sue a motor vehicle driver at fault for the accident.